wp-plugins/contexture-page-security/readme.txt

 Tested up to: 3.0.0
 Stable tag: 0.8.2

-Allows admins to create user groups and restrict access to sections of the site by group.
+Allows admins to restrict access to posts, pages, or entire sections of a site to approved user groups.

 == Description ==